office (704) 661-0100

 In 1978 following Cotton High School I joined the U.S. Army.
 Now forty-five years later I have returned home.

 • I started a technology company named Telistar.
 Consulting at large for international manufacturing and pharmaceutical conglomerates.
-Based in Charlotte for five years, extensive travel for clients; Stabilus, BMW, Nutrinova, Clariant, Sanofi, Celanese.
+Based in Charlotte for five years, extensive travel for clients: Stabilus, BMW, Nutrinova, Clariant, Sanofi, Celanese.

-• Moving forward I will remain retired.
+• Moving forward, I will remain retired.
 I’ve been blessed with a great career.
-During my autumn chapter in life I wish only to pass along that which has been bestowed me.
+During my autumn chapter in life, I wish only to pass along that which has been bestowed me.

 • The plan is to recruit talent and pay it forward.